Harold Evensky

-Harold Evensky (born September 9, 1942) is an American businessman, author, and financial adviser.
+Harold Evensky (born September 9, 1942) is an American businessman, civil engineer, financial planner, and writer.
 He is a Certified Financial Planner (CFP), an Accredited Investment Fiduciary (AIF) and chairman of Evensky & Katz, a financial planning firm.

 Biography

 Born in Memphis, Tennessee, Evensky moved to New Orleans with his family at age four.
 After earning a Bachelor of Civil Engineering and a Masters of Science from Cornell University, he worked as an engineer and builder in Louisiana, Ohio, and Florida, before becoming a financial adviser.

 After some time as a vice president of investments for Bache & Co. (later acquired by Prudential Financial) and Drexel Burnham Lambert, he and his cousin Peter Brown opened up a private practice in 1986 under the name Evensky & Brown.
 In 1990, Chicago-based financial adviser Deena Katz merged her practice to form Evensky, Brown & Katz, where she served as company President.
 The new firm would go through a number of changes, including joining with partner Robert Levitt, parting with Levitt some years later, facing the retirement of co-founder Brown in the early 2000s, and relaunching the company as Evensky & Katz on its 20th anniversary in 2004.